What is fraud detection in banking?

 By combining RBA with strong customer authentication (SCA), you enhance the user experience (UX) and security for all digital banking use cases.

 See how US neobank used risk management to stop application fraud in banking

 Enhanced onboarding with risk management

-It is also possible to lower the total cost of ownership by avoiding additional checks and abandoning high-risk enrollments at an early stage.
+Although the main aim is to prevent ID fraud during digital onboarding, identity affirmation can also lower total cost of ownership by avoiding additional checks and abandoning high-risk enrolments at an early stage.

 The best way to combat new account fraud is with a holistic, multi-layered approach to security.